herotechcourse/kotlin-lotto-precourse/README.md

 ### 1. User purchases the tickets

 	1.1.
-User enters the total purchase amount (must be divisible by 1000 KRW)
+User enters the total purchase amount (must be divisible by 1000 KRW) 1.1.1.
+The user enters the total purchase amount, along with winning numbers and a bonus number

 	1.2.
 The machine calculates and issues the appropriate number of lottery tickets